Document progress/process notes for each participant. Collect fees and distribute receipts in accordance with program and Agency policy. Document

 Advancement to supervisory positions is primarily based on experience and performance.
 A master's degree in criminal justice, social work, or psychology may be required for advancement.

 Communication skills.
-Probation officers and correctional treatment specialists must be able to effectively interact with many different people, such as probationers and their family members, lawyers, judges, treatment providers, and law enforcement.
+Probation officers and correctional treatment specialists must be able to effectively interact with probationers, probationers' family members, lawyers, judges, treatment providers, and law enforcement.

 Decisionmaking skills.
-Probation officers and correctional treatment specialists must consider the relative costs and benefits of potential actions and be able to choose appropriately.
+Probation officers and correctional treatment specialists must consider the best rehabilitation plan for offenders.

-Although many officers and specialists work full time, the demands of the job often lead to working overtime.
+Although many officers and specialists work full time, the demands of the job sometimes lead to working overtime and variable hours.
 For example, many agencies rotate an on-call officer position.
 When these workers are on-call, they must respond to any issues with probationers or law enforcement 24 hours a day.

 Extensive travel and paperwork can also contribute to more hours of work.